Oct 5 2021 ...

 So instead of buying products and trying to allocate them to the best of your ability based on potentially inaccurate data (the old approach), you can make allocation decisions based on what is selling right now, essentially decoupling the buying and allocation processes altogether.

 This truer vision of the market enables you to make subtle and continuous changes to your assortments or even bigger decisions such as the strategy behind product introduction frequency, for example.

 The nature of top-down decision-making is overgeneralized, simply because you’re trying to predict the future with very little actual information.

-A bottom-up approach allows retailers to work with data at the most granular hyper-local level.
-Nextail can take this a step further and actually aggregate this data taking into account business-specific rules such as differing store capacities, visual merchandising requirements and more.
+A bottom-up approach allows retailers to work with data at the most granular level.
+AI-driven approaches can take this a step further and actually aggregate this data considering business-specific requirements such as differing store capacities, visual merchandising requirements and more.

-The more granular the data you are able to collect and process over time, the stronger forecasts and predictions will become if you are applying machine learning algorithms such as predictive analytics.
+The more granular the data you are able to collect and process over time, the stronger forecasts and predictions will become when applying machine learning algorithms such as predictive analytics.
 Of course, the more confidence you have in these predictions, the more likely you are to change strategy if necessary.

 Simply put, a good customer experience depends on the availability of the products that customers want to buy.
 Since each store and channel profile is different and continually changing, you must be able to detect even the most subtle differences in demand.
-With an agile retail methodology in place, you can make hyper-local assortment decisions, putting customer demand at the very center of your strategy.
+With an agile retail methodology of this type, you can make continuous, hyper-local assortment decisions, putting customer demands at the very center of your strategy.